Dylan Wotherspoon

-Dylan Wotherspoon (born 9 April 1993) is an Australian International Field Hockey player who plays for HC 's-Hertogenbosch.
+Dylan Wotherspoon (born 9 April 1993) is an Australian International Field Hockey player who plays for NMHC Nijmegen.
 His normal position is forward.
 He won a gold medal in the 2018 Commonwealth Games.

 Club career

 Wotherspoon played his junior career for Redbacks Hockey Club in Murwillumbah before relocating to Brisbane in 2010 to play with Eastern Suburbs Hockey Club in the Brisbane Hockey League.

 Wotherspoon was signed by Dabang Mumbai for $35,750US for the 2016 Hockey India League.

 Later in 2016, Wotherspoon was signed by Hoofdklasse club HC 's-Hertogenbosch for the 2016–17 season.
 After a successful season in the Netherlands, Wotherspoon returned home in 2017 to play with Labrador HC.

 Dylan was also a regular member of the Queensland Blades team in the Australian Hockey League.

 In 2019 Dylan was signed by Brisbane Blaze in the inaugural Hockey One season.

 In 2021 Dylan re-signed with HC 's-Hertogenbosch.
+In 2023 he helped the club win the Gold Cup.

+In 2023 Dylan signed with NMHC Nijmegen for the 2023-24 season.
+On 12 May 2024 he helped them seal promotion to the Hoofdklasse for the first time in almost 50 years.